 - Looks luxurious in gold

-The main thing you’ll notice about the iPhone 8 Plus from an aesthetic point of view is the outer coloring.
+The main thing you'll notice about the iPhone 8 Plus from an aesthetic point of view, at least compared to its predecessors, is the outer coloring.
 The new gold version is the main event, with a gold aluminum rim and a gold/white glass back mixing together.

 It's a striking combination, and compared to the 7 Plus is really rather visually different, creating a more luxurious effect.
 Also alluring are the special edition Product Red iPhone 8 and 8 Plus phones that exhibit a deep red for mid-cycle freshness.

 The silver and space gray colors don’t quite have the same visual punch, but in the hand those phones still feel different with the glass back.

 - iPhone 8 colors: what shades does it come in?